NStrijbosch/hub-module-notes/docs/battery.md

 `battery.charger_detect()`

-Check if a charger is pluged into the hub.
+Check if a charger is plugged into the hub.

 __Returns:__